vbrunell/vim/README.md

 Installing this configuration is easy:

 <ul>
-  <li>Clone this repository and copy the .vimrc file to your home directory
+  <li>Clone this repository and copy the .vimrc file to your home directory.
-  <li>Open vim
+  <li>Open vim.
-  <li>Type :PlugInstall and press enter
+  <li>Type :PlugInstall and press enter.
 </ul>

 All done!